gamzeferizli/STM32-PPG-Monitor/README.md

 # STM32 PPG Heart Rate Monitor (Pulse Monitor)

 This project measures real-time heart rate (BPM) using an **STM32F103C6** microcontroller and an optical **PPG (Photoplethysmography)** sensor.
 Signal processing algorithms are used to clean noisy sensor data and convert it into meaningful pulse data.
+Additionally, an LED blinks in sync with each detected heartbeat to provide real-time visual feedback.

 ## Features